pankajthakur888/Sudoku/README.md

 ### Explanation:

-1. **Git Basics**: Provides fundamental Git commands for interacting with repositories.
+1. **Git Basics**: Details the fundamental Git commands for repository interaction.
-2. **Docker Deployment**: Details the Dockerfile setup, building and running Docker containers, and optionally using Docker Compose.
+2. **Docker Deployment**: Covers Dockerfile setup, building and running Docker containers, and optionally using Docker Compose.
 3. **Application Usage**: Instructions for running the Flask application both with and without Docker.
-4. **Contributing**: Guidelines for contributing to the project.
+4. **Contributing**: Provides guidelines for contributing to the project.
-5. **License**: Placeholder for licensing information.
+5. **License**: Specifies that the project uses the MIT License and includes a link to the LICENSE file.

+Feel free to adjust any section according to your specific needs!